When does autumn start?

 We often talk about it beginning to feel like autumn when the nights start to draw in and temperatures start feeling cooler.

 There are two separate dates which could be said to mark the start of autumn in calendars.
-One is defined by the Earth's axis and orbit around the sun and the second is a fixed date which is used by meteorologists for consistent spacing and lengths of the seasons.
+One is defined by the Earth's axis and orbit around the Sun and the second is a fixed date which is used by meteorologists for consistent spacing and lengths of the seasons.

-Usually when we talk about the first day of autumn we are referring to the astronomical autumn which is defined by the Earth's axis and orbit around the sun.
+Usually, when we talk about the first day of autumn we are referring to the astronomical autumn which is defined by the Earth's axis and orbit around the Sun.

-This year autumn began on 23 September 2018 and ends on 21 December 2018.
+This year autumn begins on 23 September 2022 and ends on 21 December 2022.

-Solstices and equinoxes are considered to be the astronomical transition points between the seasons and mark key stages in the astronomical cycle of the earth.
+Solstices and equinoxes are considered to be the astronomical transition points between the seasons and mark key stages in the astronomical cycle of the Earth.
 In a year there are two equinoxes (spring and autumn) and two solstices (summer and winter).
-The dates of the Equinox and Solstice aren't fixed due to the Earth's elliptical orbit of the sun.
-The Earth's orbit around the sun means that in early January, the sun is closest (known as perihelion) and in early July it is most distant (aphelion).
+The dates of the Equinox and Solstice aren't fixed due to the Earth's elliptical orbit of the Sun.
+The Earth's orbit around the Sun means that in early January, the Sun is closest (known as perihelion) and in early July it is most distant (aphelion).

-On the autumn equinox, day and night are of roughly equal length and the nights will become increasingly longer than the days until the spring equinox when the pattern is reversed.
+On the autumn equinox, day and night are of roughly equal length and the nights will become increasingly longer than the days, until the spring equinox when the pattern is reversed.

-It also marks the time of year when the northern hemisphere begins to tilt away from the sun resulting in less direct sunlight and consequently the cooling temperatures.
+It also marks the time of year when the northern hemisphere begins to tilt away from the Sun, resulting in less direct sunlight and consequently the cooling temperatures.